 - To remove flattened staples, dig them out with the pointed end to start them then use the staple puller jaw to extract them completely.

-As I mentioned, fencing pliers are not the best for removing narrow staples.
-However, when you use them, you may need a pair of combination pliers to pull out the snapped staples.
+As I mentioned, fencing pliers are not the best for removing thin staples.
+But when you use them, keep a pair of combination pliers close by to pull out the snapped staples.

 Bent nose pliers are not only good for holding tiny objects or fishing fasteners in tight spaces but also for removing staples.
-You can use them when you don’t have a staple remover at hand.
+You can use them to remove nails and staples from wood when you don’t have a staple remover tool at hand.

 The sharp jaws are good for getting under staples so that you can pry them out.
 But the jaws should be strong enough to pry out the fasteners without breaking, bending, or deforming.
 This is how to use them.